xy-241/CS-Notes/content/Networking Concepts/Local Port Forwarding.md

 ![[ssh_local_port_forwarding_1.png|500]]

-- The diagram below shows the SSH commands used to create a [[Local Port Forwarding]] to access private service that is running on the **destination machine** via an **Intermediate server (Bastion server)**
+- The diagram below shows the SSH commands used to create a Local Port Forwarding to access private service that is running on the **destination machine** via an **Intermediate server (Bastion server)**

 ![[ssh_local_port_forwarding_2.png|500]]

 >[!bigbrain] Share private service access to other devices on the same network as the client machine
-> If your client machine is connected to a [[Computer Network]] and obtained an [[IP Address#Private IP Address]] `192.168.31.3` for example.
+> If your client machine is connected to a [[Computer Network#Local Area Network (LAN)]] and has a [[IP Address#Private IP Address]] `192.168.31.3` for example.
 When you run the SSH command, instead putting `localhost:8080` as shown above, you can replace it with `192.168.31.3:8080`.
-This allows all other devices connected to the same network to access the private service running on the **destination server**!
+This allows all other devices connected to the same LAN to access the private service running on the **destination server** side!

 ## Fly.io App Port Forwarding